Last updated on March 27th, 2025 at 04:35 pm

 Get my promo code delivered to your inbox now so you can save an extra $10 on your hotel and ticket package.

-Best Time to Visit Disneyland for Low Crowds
+Best Time for Crowds

 Hands, down my favorite and personal best times to visit Disneyland and California Adventure is early September (but after Labor Day) and February.